Exciting Examples of Connected Technology to Inspire YouUncategorized | 0 comments | by Erin Quilliam

 Connected Technology helps farmers in many ways.
 One of the most widely used is tech to help maintain crops.
 With sensors measuring and maintaining tasks such as water consumption, soil quality, and harvesting.
 (Although there is another entirely different example we’ll talk about below.)

 Connected technology and the internet of things has even made its way into our automobiles.
 Many manufacturers are championing connected technology inside (and outside) their cars.
 None more so than BMW.

 Old MacDonald Had a Farm… And Some Great Smart Tech

-One of their products makes use of sensors on cows that measure tail movements in order to predict labour in pregnant cows.
-This data is then fed to a central monitor and when it identifies a cow is in labour, it sends a text to the farmer prompting them to come to the cow to supervise and help.
+The calving sensor makes use of sensors on cows that measure tail movements in order to predict labour in pregnant cows.
+This data is then fed to a central monitor which identifies if a cow is in labour.
+If a cow IS in labour, it sends a text to the farmer prompting them to come to the yard to supervise and help.

 Our Conclusion on Connected Tech